CTHULHU MEDIA Online Marketing Specialist Marco Schauff with Deep Purple's Don Airey

 Did I like it?
 I FREAKIN’ loved it!

-I was surrounded by brilliant creative minds on an international level, met extraordinary people—including some of my musical heroes—and dove into intense, adventurous projects.
+I was surrounded by brilliant creative minds on an international level, met extraordinary people – including some of my musical heroes – and dove into intense, adventurous projects.
 Along the way, I picked up new skills, made unforgettable memories, and probably gathered enough stories to fill an autobiography no one would ever willingly read.
-(Unless they were cruelly forced to—haha!)
+(Unless they were cruelly forced to — haha!)
 For the first time, I’d found a professional passion outside of music but still deeply intertwined with it.

-Now, what do I play on this music-business guitar, all alone on that big open stage—all eyes on me?
+Now, what do I play on this music-business guitar, all alone on that big open stage – all eyes on me?

-In between, there was a two-year hiatus at EDEL’s earMUSIC record label, where I was the ‘frontman’ of the Digital Marketing team and personally met legends such as Johnny Depp, Ian Gillan, Alice Cooper, and Nuno Bettencourt.
-I had the privilege of working strategies for iconic acts like Deep Purple, Alice Cooper, and Extreme internationally, applying everything I’d learned throughout the years, all whilst discovering even more about the music business and keeping up with the perpetual evolution of internet tech and fads.
-It was an intense but rewarding period that further shaped my skills and passion for creative and modern digital marketing.
+In between, i took a two-year hiatus at EDEL’s record label Earmusic, where I was entrusted to lead the Digital Marketing department and even crossed paths with legends like Johnny Depp, Don airey, Alice Cooper, and Nuno Bettencourt.
+I had the privilege of shaping strategies for iconic acts such as Deep Purple, Alice Cooper, and Extreme on an international level – applying everything I’d learned and diving even deeper into the world of the music business, whilst keeping up with the relentless evolution of internet tech and fads.
+It was an intense, rewarding period that further shaped my skills and deepened my passion for creative, modern digital marketing.
+(Thanks again for your trust and the wild ride, max and anja!)

 Now, as the frontman of my own venture, I’ve taken everything I’ve learned and applied it to projects across industries.
 Whether clients need to (re)position themselves, find their audience, generate leads, hire talent, or grow their communities, I’ve got the tools and strategies to make it happen.

-(If you’re still reading, I salute you!
-Not long to go, I promise—check the green progress bar above.)
+(If you’re still reading, I ‘salute you’!
+Not long to go, I promise – check the green progress bar above.)

 But wait a minute…